Keerthana-Paramasivam/nginx-reverse-proxy/README.md

 NGINX Reverse Proxy with Go & Python Microservices

-This is a simple Docker-based setup with an NGINX reverse proxy routing traffic to two backend services — one written in Go and the other in Python (Flask).
+This is a simple Docker-based setup with an NGINX reverse proxy routing traffic to two backend services — one written in Go and the other in Python (Flask)

-Project Structure
-.
-├── docker-compose.yml
-├── nginx/
-│   ├── nginx.conf
-│   └── Dockerfile
-├── service_1/
-│   ├── main.go
-│   ├── Dockerfile
-├── service_2/
-│   ├── app.py
-|   └── Dockerfile
-└── README.md

-Step 1: Create the Project Folder Structure which is mentioned above
+Step 1: Create the Project Folder Structure

 Step 2: Add the Backend Applications